ast-hugger/fabulae/text/pressurised.md

 'The machine,' he said carefully, 'produces responses that reflect the patterns present in its knowledge boxes.
 It has no independent means of verifying the accuracy of that material.
 This is, I grant you, a limitation.
 But consider, Mr. Holmes—is this not true of human beings as well?
 Do we not all reason from the information we have been given, with no absolute guarantee of its accuracy?'

 Holmes smiled thinly.
 'A philosophical point, Professor, and not without merit.
 But I note a crucial difference.
-When a human being encounters information that contradicts their existing knowledge or exceeds its boundaries, they experience what we might call cognitive dissonance—a discomfort that prompts them to investigate, to reconcile the contradiction, to seek truth.
+When human beings encounter information that contradicts their existing knowledge or exceeds its boundaries, they experience what we might call cognitive dissonance—a discomfort that prompts them to investigate, to reconcile the contradiction, to seek truth.
 Does your machine experience any such discomfort when it produces nonsense?'

 'It does not experience anything at all, Mr. Holmes.
 It is a machine.'

-'Precisely,' said Holmes.
-'And that, I suspect, is both its greatest strength and its most profound limitation.
+'And that,' said Holmes, 'I suspect, is both its greatest strength and its most profound limitation.
 But I have delayed your demonstration long enough.
 Please, Professor—let us see what your engine of pressurised thought can accomplish.'

 Thripp nodded, his expression suggesting that Holmes had raised questions he had spent many sleepless nights contemplating himself.
 He selected a card from his prepared stack and held it up for the audience to see.